 6.21.2 Avoidance mechanisms for language users

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerabilities or mitigate their ill effects, software developers can:

 Use the full path name for imports, in preference to relative paths.

 When using the import statement, rather than use the from x import * form (which imports all of module x’s attributes into the importing program’s namespace), instead explicitly name the attributes that need to be imported (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.